-All Alexander Teachers bring their own unique qualities and expertise to the Work.
+All Alexander Technique Teachers bring their own unique qualities and expertise to the Work.
 There are also ‘classical’ and ‘contemporary’ lineages/styles of teaching the Work.
-Lyra trained in the lineage of Marjorie Barstow, the first person Alexander trained to become a teacher.
+Lyra trained in the lineage of Marjorie Barstow, the first person F.M.
+Alexander trained to become a teacher.

 A ‘contemporary’ style of teaching helps the student apply the principles of the Alexander Technique directly to the activities and situations of their daily and professional lives.
-For example, a student would learn to incorporate Alexander’s principles while playing an instrument, throwing a pot, typing on a computer, riding a horse, or taking a walk.
+For example, a student would learn to incorporate F.M.
+Alexander’s principles while playing an instrument, throwing a pot, typing on a computer, riding a horse, or taking a walk.
 Lessons can therefore happen on a ski mountain, at a symphony rehearsal, in a professional kitchen, during an acting class, at a dental office, etc. Rather than asking you to learn the principles only through the original ‘classical’ studies and then apply that information on your own while doing the activity in the ‘real’ situation, contemporary teachers use the activity itself as a vehicle for teaching the principles.

-As a Contemporary Alexander Technique Teacher, I go to where people are actually doing the activities of their lives, or ask my students to bring those activities to my studio, so that they have real-life stimuli and timing.
+As a Contemporary Alexander Technique teacher, I go to where people are actually doing the activities of their lives, or ask my students to bring those activities to my studio, so that they have real-life stimuli and timing.
 I have students perform their activity with their actual tools or instruments – or we re-create it as best as possible.
 Likewise, we attempt to create realistic emotional situations so students can work with their habitual stress responses.
-Contemporary Alexander Technique Teachers can impart the essence of Alexander’s principles in the realistic situations of the student’s life.
+Contemporary Alexander Technique teachers can impart the essence of F.M.
+Alexander’s principles in the realistic situations of the student’s life.

 Alexander Technique offers tools to bring us into the present moment to undo patterns that can cause pain in the body.
 Pain is not inherently negative, it’s information.
 Pain serves a purpose, it tells us that we need to be protected.
 If the brain has concluded that you are threatened, endangered, and need protecting, it may send pain signals.
 We want this mechanism, it keeps up safe, it’s super useful when we put our hand on a hot stove.
 However, not all pain is in response to an actual threat.
 Often pain, especially chronic pain, is either a habitual response from your brain, or a response to the habitual way you are in your body.
-Alexander gives you a variety of choices in relation to both those habitual responses.
+Alexander Technique gives you a variety of choices in relation to both those habitual responses.

 Sometimes pain is caused by the habitual ways we wear, carry, or use our bodies.
 Most of the time pain comes from a habit that was once critically needed (if you break your collarbone, it's important to learn how to go about your life without moving your arm while the collarbone heals).
 However, ten years down the road, the pattern you learned to compensate for the broken collarbone is likely no longer serving you and may be causing pain.
 Alexander Technique brings your awareness to the ways your habits are getting in the way of your ease and comfort, gives you an alternative experience, and provides tools to access that alternative on your own.